joansenent/week-02-homework/README.md

 ### Step 1

 Write a single player game of Rock Paper Scissors
+* this is one human player against the computer aka your bot
 * this should be a console application
   * just like everything else we have done so far
   * use puts, gets etc
 * the computer should make a random choice
-* the game should tell the player who one
+* the game should tell the player the result of the game
-* keep playing until the user decides to exit
+* keep playing rounds until the user decides to exit

 ### Step 2